We often ignore just how powerful and awesome smaller dicks can be, even when it comes to our silicone toy friends!

 This toy has one last M. Night Shyamalan twist to it!
 When the heart shape is upright, the shaft of the toy points down.
 You don’t have to worry, your dildo isn’t wilting.
 It’s actually a fantastic shape to press against the internal clitoral tissue (g-spot) or the prostate!

 I was pleasantly surprised by this toy!
-I haven’t gravitated towards simple dildos in a while, but the Twist was an enjoyable toy.
+I haven’t gravitated toward simple dildos in a while, but the Twist was an enjoyable toy.
 I would actually recommend most folks to have this in their toy box, because we’re not always in the mood for a Big Bold Dick, you know?

 He was in a relationship with a new partner, and despite having a gorgeous pack and play dick, he needed a much smaller one to use with his new boyfriend’s sensitive rosebud.
 The only caveat?
 For my friend to fight off his gender dysphoria, the toy needed to be realistic AND silicone.
 Unfortunately for him, it was slim pickings!